MikeHongyuanFan/LoanManagementAPI/ReadMe/API_Relationship_Validation_Results.md

 1. ✅ **Notification triggers for document workflows**: Implemented through dedicated notification service functions
 2. ✅ **Document relationship management endpoints**: Implemented through custom actions in DocumentViewSet and DocumentRelationshipViewSet
 3. ✅ **Calculator component relationship improvements**: Enhanced through direct model relationships and comprehensive documentation
+4. ✅ **Bidirectional relationship improvements**: Clarified and properly documented all bidirectional relationships

 The system now has a more cohesive and well-documented set of API relationships, improving both functionality and maintainability.
 The validation matrix has been updated to reflect these improvements, with the vast majority of relationships now confirmed and functioning as documented.